ebuganik/CAN-USB-adapter-with-RPi/README.md

 ```
 **Note:** Linux kernel version can be checked with command `uname -r`.

 Just like with SPI, to enable UART upon booting Raspberry Pi, add `enable_uart=1` at the end of the same file.
 The commented line of code should be uncommented if we want to enable more than one communication channel, in this case, we could have `can0` and `can1`.
-After making changes to the `boot/config.txt` file, it is necessary to execute `sudo reboot` to apply the changes.
+After making changes to the `/boot/config.txt` file, it is necessary to execute `sudo reboot` to apply the changes.
 Connections between the components must be established, what will be explained in the following sections.
 Afterwards, it is useful to check if MCP2515 CAN controller is succesfully initialized, especially if we plan to work with both channels:
 ```
 dmesg | grep can
 [   39.846066] mcp251x spi0.1 can0: MCP2515 successfully initialized.
 [   39.882300] mcp251x spi0.0 can1: MCP2515 successfully initialized.
 ```

-It's also useful to have serial console configured in case of testing serial communication (to check if serial cable (USB to UART) works fine, for example).
-To do that, in this case it was necessary to have following line in `/boot/cmdline.txt`, previously opened with `sudo` privileges:
+It's also helpful to have the serial console configured for testing serial communication (for example, to verify if the USB to UART cable is functioning properly).
+In this setup, the baudrate is set to 115200, which should be matched when opening a session in [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) (to connect via PuTTY, select the appropriate COM port corresponding to your USB to UART adapter, too).
+To achieve this, the following  needs to be added to `/boot/cmdline.txt`, which should be opened with `sudo` privileges:
 ```
 dwc_otg.lpm_enable=0 console=tty1 console=serial0, 115200, root=/dev/mmcblk0p2 rootfstype=ext4 elevator=deadline fsck.repair=yes rootwait
 ```
 ### Raspberry Pi and Hardware connections
-According to the conceptual block diagram, the Raspberry Pi must be connected to to the MCP2515 microcontroller to interface with the CAN bus over MCP2515 transceiver.
-Additionally, to establish communication with the PC, an appropriate solution is needed to enable serial communication.
-The next step is to review the Raspberry Pi pins that are suitable for the protocols indicated in the diagram.
-The following image highlights the pins on the Raspberry Pi used for the purposes of this project.
+According to the conceptual block diagram, the Raspberry Pi must be connected to the MCP2515 microcontroller to interface with the CAN bus via the MCP2515 transceiver.
+Additionally, a suitable solution is required to establish serial communication between the Raspberry Pi and the PC.
+The next step involves reviewing the Raspberry Pi pins that are compatible with the protocols outlined in the diagram.
+The following image highlights the Raspberry Pi pins used for this project's specific connections.
 <p align="center">
 <img src = "https://github.com/user-attachments/assets/75d73bf0-53fb-4369-afc7-87fa7d1f9be5" width = "750, height = "250">